 Like many distilleries, Speyburn has changed hands many times over the years and has seen its fair share of closures.
 Since 1991 however, the distillery has remained under the ownership of Inver House Distillers, although the parent company itself has changed owner two or three times since.
 Today, the Speyburn brand is largely known as a budget-friendly single malt which sells particularly well in the United States.
 Despite strong sales however, the malt doesn’t enjoy the strongest of reputations…

 The Speyburn 10 year old is bottled at 40% alcohol by volume and retails for around £30 a bottle.

 Smell: Grassy & Herbal with Green Fruits, Butterscotch, Heather Honey and Oatcakes with a light dusting of Sawdust.

 Taste: Heather Honey, Apple and Pear, Lemongrass and Barley Sugar.
 Slightly Nutty with gentle Spice.

 If I’m being honest, I rather like a dram to slap me around the face with flavour, rather than gently slipping onto the palette.
-Having said that, I’m aware that others enjoy an altogether more subtle experience and it seems to me that this Speyburn, priced at just £30 a bottle, would be a sensible option.
-It’s lightweight and a little restrained but given time to open up, I soon found myself rather enjoying it.
-Perhaps not one I would reach for again in a hurry. but it certainly has its place and I can see it appealing to fans of Glenmorangie and Glenlivet who are used to a more delicate flavour profile.
+Having said that, I’m aware that others enjoy an altogether more subtle experience and it seems to me that this Speyburn, priced at just £30 a bottle, would be a sensible option in that case.
+It’s lightweight and a little restrained but not entirely unpleasant to sip.
+Perhaps not one I would reach for again in a hurry but it has its place and I can see it appealing to fans of entry-level Glenmorangie or Glenlivet.

 For more on Speyburn, click here.